 In 2003, Jones Entertainment Group (JEG) had a vision to create something London had never seen before, something special for London and surrounding area residents to feel at home at.
 They called this “Rock the Park”.
 Rock the Park was a brand new music festival in the heart of downtown London in Harris Park, with the beautiful Thames River running alongside.
 It encompasses some of London’s greatest landmarks and is home to a short walk to downtown London, home of some of the greatest restaurants and bars before and after concert hours.

 Jones Entertainment Group initially created Rock the Park to raise funds for Bethany’s Hope Foundation in progressing research for Metachromatic Leukodystrophy (MLD).
 When the effects of this terrible disease hit close to home, claiming the life of seven year old Bethany McIntyre, friendship and hope came together with the vision to “Rock for a Cure”.
 In the first twelve years of the festival, through the support of dedicated fans and a love for music, Rock the Park proudly reached over $2.2 million dollars in hopes of finally finding a cure.
 In 2016, Bethany’s Hope Foundation shifted gears and stepped away from Rock the Park in order to concentrate fully on a national awareness and family support campaign that will take the organization from coast to coast over the next three years.
 JEG is extremely proud of the progress and success Bethany’s Hope Foundation has achieved thus far, and wishes all the best and future success to their entire team.
-With that said, JEG is thrilled to have Big Brothers Big Sisters of London & Area, Humane Society of London & Middlesex, and Make A Wish Southwestern Ontario as our charitable partners of choice.
+With that said, JEG is thrilled to have Big Brothers Big Sisters of London & Area, Children’s Health Foundation, and Make A Wish Southwestern Ontario as our charitable partners of choice.
 To date, Rock the Park has now raised close to $4 million for local charities.

 Rock the Park spent its first 10 years catering to the Classic Rock demographic, which continued to bring back loyal fans annually.
 In 2014, Rock the Park added its first ever Country Music night, what a night that was!
 With over 11,000 fans packed in the park, JEG knew it was time to explore various genres of music to appeal to a larger London crowd and grow our festival to cater to all music fans for at least one night each.